ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

     2. When a user adds or removes text after inserting the mention character into the editor.
     3. When a user repositions the cursor between the text segments added after the mention character.

-    Refer the [accessibility](#accessibility) section to know more details about when it requires to emit the event for performing the filtering in the client application.
+    Refer the [accessibility](#accessibility) section to know more details about when it is required to emit the event for performing the filtering in the client application.

     Conversely, this event will not be fired when:

-    1. A user moves the cursor away either using mouse or any key down events that moves the cursor from current position to outside of `@` and characters after a minimum of two white spaces while the popup is open.
+    1. A user moves the cursor away either using the mouse or any key down events that move the cursor from the current position to outside of `@` and characters after a minimum of two white spaces while the popup is open.
     2. A user selects an option from the dropdown list either using mouse click/pressing Enter or Tab.
     3. A user adds two or more spaces after triggering the mention popup.